yourselfhosted/slash/docs/getting-started/subscription.md

 # Subscription

-Slash is an open source, self-hosted platform for sharing and managing your most frequently used links.
+Monotreme is an open source, self-hosted platform for sharing and managing your most frequently used links.
 Easily create customizable, human-readable shortcuts to streamline your link management.
 Our source code is available and accessible on GitHub so anyone can get it, inspect it and review it.

 ## Plans